Celebrating July 4th

 More Reasons Why Charter Buses Are the Way to Travel

 When you get away for the 4th it’s all about enjoying yourselves and creating some good memories.
 Dealing with tons of traffic, getting lost or struggling to find parking places just aren’t part of the equation for fun.
 In many ways, chartering a bus is a pleasurable way to travel.
 Here are a few of the benefits:

 It’s the most affordable way to travel.
 When you split the costs with others in your group, you’ll find you can’t beat a charter bus for saving costs.
 It’s ideal for group trips.

 You’re free to have a few drinks and enjoy the time out.
 July 4th is a time for partying and no one wants to be left out of the party.
 Most people wouldn’t relish the idea of being the designated driver when everyone else is drinking and having a good time.
 Whether you’re the one designating or being designated, you free yourself of the hassle when chartering a bus.
-Everyone is in the hands of a professional and our drivers are highly trained and take your safety seriously.

 You do your part to save the planet.
 Charter bus travel is even more eco-friendly than hybrid cars.
 It leaves the least amount of carbon footprint of any type of ground transportation.
 If you’re environmentally minded, this is the way to go.

 Sit back and relax and be comfortable.
 You can stretch your legs, walk down the aisle whenever you want, and visit with other passengers on the bus.
 There’s ample space for sitting and moving around.
 Larger vehicles also provide the convenience of restrooms.